Even though all pens essentially serve the same purpose, the best writing pen can make a significant difference.

 Felt Tip Pen

 Felt tip pens are categorized by the presence of porous fibers at the tip.
-These fibers absorb the ink that’ll be used for writing.
+Consequently, these fibers absorb the ink that’ll be used for writing.
 Pens like this include markers and highlighters.

 Stylus pens are non-ink-based pens intended to be written on computer screens.
-It's great for a drawing tablet to have a more pleasant interaction with a digital device.
+As a result it's great for a drawing tablet to have a more pleasant interaction with a digital device.
 Often, stylus pens are multifunction pens with an ink side and a stylus side.

 Now that I've talked a little about what each pen style is, let's jump into our categories for finding the best pen.